-For the year ended December 31, 2023, gross profit increased by \$105.3 million, or 31%, compared to the prior year, primarily due to a \$85.0 million improvement within the Environmental Solutions Group and a \$20.3 million increase within the Safety and Security Systems Group.
-Gross profit as a percentage of net sales ("gross profit margin") for the year ended December 31, 2023 was 26.1%, compared to 24.0% in the prior year, primarily driven by improvements within the Environmental Solutions Group and Safety and Security Systems Group of 220 basis points and 180 basis points, respectively.
+For the year ended December 31, 2024, gross profit increased by \$82.8 million, or 18%, compared to the prior year, primarily due to a \$65.8 million improvement within the Environmental Solutions Group and a \$17.0 million increase within the Safety and Security Systems Group.
+Gross profit as a percentage of net sales ("gross profit margin") for the year ended December 31, 2024 was 28.6%, compared to 26.1% in the prior year, primarily driven by a 240 basis point improvement within the Environmental Solutions Group and a 310 basis point improvement within the Safety and Security Systems Group.